Before You Hand In Your Notice: Things to Check

 - ✕Forgetting to check your non-compete clause — these may restrict what jobs you can take

-- ✕Not asking HR for written confirmation of your leaving date and final pay calculation
+- ✕Not asking HR for written confirmation of your leaving date, PILON arrangement, and final pay calculation

 Frequently Asked Questions